akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 Access to the Helpdesk is given **per project**.

-Access to the Helpdesk is granted per user by creating a separate account (**the authentication is not shared with the Portal**).
+Access to the Helpdesk is granted per user by creating a separate account (**the authentication is not shared with the Akeneo Portal**).

 **The project managers both from the customer and system Integrator can add and remove access to project support** for the contacts of their companies.